TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/project_canada.md

 The plan for each day should be to get "something working", or "something presentable".
 In product development, we call it a "minimum viable product", or MVP.
 Daily sharing of peer progress allows for the cross-pollination of ideas as well.
+Finally, when the final project is presented, provide a chance for students to share about their creation journey and project learnings.
+This prepares them to be smarter and wiser for their next project.

 ---